Voting-Rights-Code/Equitable-Polling-Locations/GMAP_README.md

 7. ### Google Map Tiles

     The option `GMAP_Tile` specifies if the Google driving directions are displayed on a Google Map background (True) or an OSM background (False).
-Default setting is to display the map on an OSM background.
+Default setting is to display the map on an Google Map background.

 8. ### Distance Calculation
     The program utilizes the absolute value of the differences between the driving distances returned from each program: